evanx/component-validator/README.md

 A component:
 - is assigned a unique instance name
 - is provided with a set of immutable `props` aka a static configuration
+- its props should be defaulted and validated by the component factory
 - is provided with a logger, for convenience
 - is provided with other dependencies via a `service` object
 - is initialised with a `state` object which includes `{name, props, logger, service}`